-Water chestnut (Trapas nantans L.) is an aquatic plant that bears a rosette of floating leaves at the top of the submerged and rooted stem.
+Water chestnut (Trapa natans) is an invasive aquatic annual herb that bears a rosette of floating leaves at the top of a submerged and rooted stem.
+T. natans

 This fast-growing, aquatic plant forms large mats that shade out native aquatic vegetation and has the ability to completely dominate surface waters.
 It reduces oxygen levels for fish and encourages sedimentation by restricting silt movement.
 Hard, pointy seeds can penetrate shoe leather if stepped on.